bloomberg/chromium.bb/src/docs/gpu/gpu_testing_bot_details.md

 [Using the GPU Bots]: gpu_testing.md#Using-the-GPU-Bots

-All of the physical hardware for the bots lives in the Swarming pool, and most of it in the Chrome-GPU Swarming pool.
+All of the physical hardware for the bots lives in the Swarming pool, and most of it in the chromium.tests.gpu Swarming pool.
 The waterfall bots are simply virtual machines which spawn Swarming tasks with the appropriate tags to get them to run on the desired GPU and operating system type.
 So, for example, the [Win10 x64 Release (NVIDIA)] bot is actually a virtual machine which spawns all of its jobs with the Swarming parameters:

 [Win10 x64 Release (NVIDIA)]: https://ci.chromium.org/p/chromium/builders/ci/Win10%20x64%20Release%20%28NVIDIA%29